 Figure 1: Fatty acids extracted with hexane after a mechanical pretreatment (rotation speed from 200 to 600 rpm, time 5 min and B/DE equal to 0.5 and 1.0)

 Figure 2 shows the trend of fatty acids obtained using hexane as a function of the increase of pretreatment time, with rotation speed and B/DE equal to 600 rpm and 1.0, respectively.
 It is evident that when the time increased there was a drastic drop in the amount of fatty acids extracted.
 This was already observable starting from 10 min, passing from 74.31 mg FAs/g (time 5 min) to 16.55 mg FAs/g (time 10 min).
-The fact that there was not an improvement in the amount of extracted FAs could be partially explained by a work of Postma et al. (2015) about the disintegration of the Chlorella vulgaris microalgae using bead milling.
+This result could be explained taking into account that when the pretreatment time increases, temperature increases too, and this would lead to the degradation of fatty acids.
+On the other hand the fact that there was not an improvement in the amount of extracted FAs when the pretreatment time increases could be partially explained by a work of Postma et al. (2015) about the disintegration of the Chlorella vulgaris microalgae using bead milling.
 At fixed biomass concentration and agitator speed, it was observed that after 200 s of pretreatment about 90% of the cells were already disintegrated.
 Therefore, since the cell disintegration was already almost complete after 200 s, a greater quantity of fatty acids could not be extracted even if the pretreatment time increased.

 Figure 2: Fatty acids extracted with hexane after a mechanical pretreatment (rotation speed 600 rpm, time from 5 to 25 min and B/DE equal to 1.0)